JarateKing/fullogs/README.md

 This is a header-only logging library for C++.
 The intention is to make some things explicit and encourage best practices by the developer, while also providing flexibility in its usage.
 Features include:

 * multiple levels: logs, debugs, alerts, warnings, errors, and fatal errors
-* logs split by intention -- context, message, and help -- to ensure that developers always think to describe all three
+* logs split by intention -- context, message, and purpose -- to ensure that developers always think to describe all three
 * multiple loggers operating on the same logs concurrently
 * flexibility between automatic or manual control over when loggers handle new logs